Lee Guk-jong: Personal life

-Young Guk-jong went to the hospital with a medical welfare card given to the people of national merit, but often got rejected for being unremunerative.
+Lee Guk-jong went to the hospital with a medical welfare card given to children of veterans, but often got rejected for being unprofitable.
 He had to walk a long way because there were no big hospitals near his home.
 He decided that he would treat people better when he grew up.

 However, one hospital, Kim Hak-san Surgery, treated Lee Guk-jong the same as a regular patient.
 The doctor of the hospital refused to charge Guk-jong and would often give him pocket money.